Guseyn/ehtmlpage/md/documentation-elements.md

 </div>
 ```

-And when you open `articles.html` in a browser, it will be rendered as if you included all the parts in one file:
+And when you open `articles.html` in a browser, it will be rendered as if you included all the parts in a single file:

 ```html
 <!DOCTYPE html>